Cozumel, Mexico - Island of the Swallows

-Cozumel is a Mayan word which translated to english means the Island of the Swallows.
-It is an island of the Caribbean Sea off the eastern coast of Mexico's Yucatán Peninsula, opposite Playa del Carmen, and close to the Yucatán Channel.
-Cozumel is one of the ten municipalities of the Mexican state of Quintana Roo.
-Cozumel is a destination most famous for it's breath taking scuba diving and snorkeling in pretty much all areas around the island.
+To get to Cozumel from the Cancun airport, we will take you there, just follow the link below: http://cancuntaxishuttle.com.
+Cozumel is a Mayan word translated to English means the Island of the Swallows.
+It is an island of the Caribbean Sea off the eastern coast of Mexico's Yucatan Peninsula, opposite Playa del Carmen, and close to the Yucatan Channel.
+Cozumel is one of the 11 municipalities of the Mexican state of Quintana Roo.
+Cozumel is a destination most famous for its breath taking scuba diving and snorkeling in pretty much all areas around the island.
 The main town on the island is San Miguel de Cozumel.

 Where do you want to go?

 Use search below to see pricing & availability

 Top activities in Cozumel, Mexico

 Tourism, diving and charter fishing are the main activities on this amazing island.
 There are more than 300 restaurants on the island and many hotels, some of which run dive operations, have swimming pools, private docks, and multiple dining facilities.
 Other water activities include para-sailing, kitesurfing, and a tourist submarine.